Snekaparthiban/Realtime-Video-Streaming-with-OpenCV/README.md

+Realtime-Video-Streaming-with-OpenCV

           This Python program demonstrates real-time video capture and display using OpenCV.
 How to Use:

 1.Install OpenCV: Ensure you have OpenCV installed using "pip install opencv-python" in your terminal.